Joe Rogan: Other views, medical misinformation, and advocacy

 During an episode of his podcast in February 2023, Rogan stated the "idea that Jewish people are not into money is ridiculous.
 That's like saying Italians aren't into pizza.
 It's fucking stupid."
-Rogan made the comment in defense of Congresswoman Ilhan Omar, who faced allegations of antisemitism for saying that political support for Israel was "all about the benjamins".
+Rogan made the comment in defense of Congresswoman Ilhan Omar, who faced allegations of antisemitism for saying that political support for Israel in the U.S. was motivated solely by money, and had tweeted "It's all about the Benjamins".
 Jonathan Greenblatt, the Director of the Anti-Defamation League, condemned Rogan's comment as reflecting "antisemitic tropes about Jews and money".

 In a February 2024 podcast with Bret Weinstein, Rogan promoted the debunked claim that party drugs such as poppers were "a very important factor in AIDS", and falsely claimed that the antiviral drug AZT killed people "quicker" than AIDS itself.
 Rogan and Weinstein also praised AIDS denialist Peter Duesberg, saying that he had been "demonized" for his arguments about AZT.
 The American Foundation for AIDS Research reacted by saying, "The fact is that the human immunodeficiency virus (HIV), untreated, causes AIDS" and criticizing the podcast for "disseminating false information".

 In April 2025, Rogan said that the re-emergence of the disability slur "retard" into the mainstream is "one of the greatest cultural victories that I think is spurred on, probably, by podcasts".

-In September 2025, Rogan was criticized by Jessica Tierney, a paleoclimatologist at the University of Arizona, for his interpretation of a global temperature chart that she co-authored.
-Based on Tierney's chart, Rogan claimed that global temperatures are cooling, despite evidence favoring global warming.
+In September 2025, Rogan was criticized by Jessica Tierney, a paleoclimatologist at the University of Arizona, for his interpretation of a chart that she co-authored which shows a record of Earth’s global average temperature over the last 485 million years, since the beginning of the Paleozoic era.
+Based on Tierney's chart, Rogan claimed that the Earth is experiencing global cooling and that global temperatures are plummeting, despite decades of evidence of global warming.
+He called this an "inconvenient discovery" for the mainstream climate change narrative.
+Rollie Williams, of the YouTube show Climate Town, said of Rogan, "It’s almost impressive how incorrect he’s able to be about an article he’s looking directly at".